semanticsean/ATAT/README.md

 >
 > !detail_start!
 >
-> First Act: The Emergence of sentient AI
+> Act 1: The Emergence of sentient AI
 >
 > !split!
 >
-> Second Act: The Role of AI in Peace and Abundance
+> Act 2: The Role of AI in Peace and Abundance
 >
 > !split!
 >
-> Third Act: The Role of Humans and AI in Exploring the Cosmos
+> Act 3: The Role of Humans and AI in Exploring the Cosmos
 >
 > !detail_stop!
 >